nickgillian/grt/README.md

 * **Util:** Contains a wide range of supporting classes, such as Logging, Util, TimeStamp, Random and Matrix.

 ##Getting Started Example
-This example demonstrates a few key components of the GRT.
-Namely, it shows:
+This example demonstrates a few key components of the GRT, such as:
 * how to generate and save a basic labeled dataset
 * how to save/load this data to/from a CSV file
 * how to split a dataset into a training and test partition